daos-stack/daos/doc/admin/architecture.md

 the target, such as the backend storage medium, the server, and the network, have limited capability and capacity.

-The number of target exported by a DAOS server instance is configurable and depends on the underlying hardware (i.e. number of SCM modules, CPUs, NVMe SSDs ...).
+The number of targets exported by a DAOS server instance is configurable and depends on the underlying hardware (i.e., the number of SCM modules, CPUs, NVMe SSDs ...).
 A target is the unit of fault.

 ### Storage API, Application Interface and Tools

-Applications, users and administrators can interact with a DAOS system through two different client APIs.
+Applications, users, and administrators can interact with a DAOS system through two different client APIs.
 The management API offers the ability to administrate a DAOS system.
 It is intended to be integrated with different vendor-specific storage management or open-source orchestration frameworks.
 A CLI tool is built over the DAOS management API.

-On the other hand, the DAOS library (i.e. libdaos) implements the DAOS storage model and is primarily targeted at application and I/O middleware developers who want to store datasets in a DAOS system.
+On the other hand, the DAOS library (i.e., libdaos) implements the DAOS storage model and is primarily targeted at application and I/O middleware developers who want to store datasets in a DAOS system.
 User utilities are also built over the API to allow users to manage datasets from a CLI.

-Applications can access datasets stored in DAOS either directly through the native DAOS API or through an I/O middleware libraries (e.g. POSIX emulation, MPI-IO, HDF5) or frameworks (e.g. Spark, TensorFlow) already integrated with the native DAOS storage model.
+Applications can access datasets stored in DAOS either directly through the native DAOS API or through an I/O middleware libraries (e.g., POSIX emulation, MPI-IO, HDF5) or frameworks (e.g., Spark, TensorFlow) already integrated with the native DAOS storage model.

 ### Agent